ezodude/orra/examples/dependabot/README.md

 ```

 > **Note**:
-> Every step requires a different payload to execute successfully.
+> Every step requires the correct payload to execute successfully.
 >
 > For instance:
 > - `research_updates` requires a list of dependencies to research.